 |Things Are Different||Ping (unissued)|

 According to Tony Burke of Blues & Rhythm, "The first side is yet another clone of Magic Sam's 'All Your Love' and his guitar playing on both sides is unmistakable.
 The identification of the bass guitar player is tentative but his compatibility with Sam's busy guitar work makes him the obvious candidate."
-Shakey Jake later recorded for several Chicago labels with Magic Sam's backing.
+Shakey Jake later recorded for several Chicago labels, including Cobra/Artistic, with Magic Sam's backing.

 The Shakey Jake test pressing bears the logo of MBS Recording Studios on South Wabash Avenue.
 This may have been the lower-cost venue that Ping adopted after its one session at Universal.
-To be researched.
+Further work ia needed on that.

 Sales figures for the Pings were undoubtedly low, though the releases helped the artists in their search for gigs; Ping recordings are mentioned in 1957 nightclub advertisements for both the Andrew Hill Trio and Porter Kilbert's Combo.
 According to Anthony Gribin and Matthew Schiff in their book Doo-wop: The Neglected Third of Rock and Roll, the remnants of Ping were acquired by Vee-Jay.
-But this seem unllkely, as we have never heard of Vee-Jay master numbers being assigned to the sides, and Vee-Jay never issued any Ping material.
+This seems unllkely: we've never heard of Vee-Jay master numbers being assigned to the sides.
+Vee-Jay never issued anything from Ping.

 The De'bonairs may have lacked the tight ensemble of the best doowop groups, but their sides are enjoyable and the prominent sax work is a treat.
-Although their records got only local sales, the group appeared on "Time for Teens," a TV show hosted by a DJ Jim Lounsbury.
+Although their records drew only local sales, the group appeared on "Time for Teens," a popular TV show hosted by DJ Jim Lounsbury.
 Presumably they had mixed feelings about "Mother's Son" being covered on a February 1957 session for Vee-Jay by Dee Clark and the Kool Gents (billed on that occasion as The Delegates).
 But they get a chance to perform at a vocal group concert that the Kool Gent himself organized, which took place at Hyde Park High School in April 1957.
 Cox recalled (in his letter of October 8, 1987) that the group later recorded for the Chess brothers.
 Around January 1958, the De'bonairs accompanied Lula Reed on "Anything to Say You're Mine" (matrix 8724, released on Argo 5298).
-Three unissued sides (matrix numbers 8721 through 8723) were attributed in the notoriously inaccurate Chess master list to the "Debutantes"; these may well be by the De'bonairs, as Cox recalled making two tracks that were not relased.
+Three unissued sides (matrix numbers 8721 through 8723; file titles, in order, were "Whop Whop Sho Wo Wo," "My Heart Goes Boom," and "Repeat That Please") were attributed in the notoriously inaccurate Chess master list to the "Debutantes"; these may well be by the De'bonairs, as Cox recalled making two tracks that were not released.
 By this time, Homer Talbert may have replaced Edward Johnson as the bass singer in the group; later in 1958, Richard James replaced Earl Vanorsby as the baritone singer.
 In August 1959, the group performed at the Chicago Defender's annual Bud Billiken picnic.
 The group made a final session in 1961 for Bud Brandom's B&F label, resulting in the release of one single, "Fool's Love" b/w "Ah La La"; soul blues singer Billy "the Kid" Emerson produced the date.
 Thereafter, the De'bonairs became less active, dissolving for good in 1964.

-The instrumental tracks by the Andrew Hill trio and combo have been treated more as rumors than realities by jazz critics; perhaps their palpable presence on a CD would change some attitudes...
+The instrumental tracks by the Andrew Hill trio and combo have been treated more as rumors than realities by jazz critics.
+Their palpable presence on a CD would go a long way to change some attitudes...
 Andrew Hill and Malachi Favors were already distinctive voices.
-Von Freeman, though a fully formed artist by this time, had appeared on just one studio session.
+Von Freeman, a fully formed artist by this time, had appeared on just one studio session.
 Pat Patrick had already made several sessions in 1956 with the Sun Ra Arkestra; though more conventional than some of the solos he was laying down with Sun Ra, his contributions here will stand with the best of his early work.
 Deacon Shinault is a singing gospel preacher, recorded with raw immediacy.
 The Porter Kilbert session has a precision ensemble, interesting arrangements, and good work by the leader, including his longest solo on record.
 All of the Pings would bring credit to a postwar Chicago anthology.

-Probably after his Ping sides, Andrew Hill did another recording in Chicago with Malachi Favors and drummer James Slaughter (most commonly placed in 1958, but various other dates have been given).
-The LP, whenever it was done, was released on the Warwick label in 1959 as So in Love with the Sound of Andrew Hill.
-In 1961, he relocated to New York to work with Dinah Washington as her accompanist.
-During 1962-63, Hill worked with Raahsan Roland Kirk in Los Angeles, but in 1963 was back in New York.
+We suspect that it was after his Ping sides that Andrew Hill did another session in Chicago with Malachi Favors and drummer James Slaughter (a wide range of dates have been given for the session).
+The LP (see above) was released on the Warwick label in November 1959 as So in Love with the Sound of Andrew Hill.
+In 1961, Hill relocated to New York to work with Dinah Washington as her accompanist.
+During 1962-63, Hill worked with Raahsan Roland Kirk and other leaders in Los Angeles, but in 1963 he returned to New York.
 There for the next several years he recorded a series of musically ambitious albums for the Blue Note label, notably Black Fire (1964), Point of Departure (1965), and Compulsion (1966).
-Blue Note had built its reputation recording much of the cream of the hard bop artists during the 1950s, but Hill's recordings for the label were transitioning the music from hard bop to freer forms.
+Blue Note had built its reputation recording much of the cream of the hard bop artists during the 1950s, but Hill's recordings for the label transitioned the music from hard bop to freer forms.
 He was soon recognized as an outstanding composer in the jazz idiom, and during the 1970s held various academic posts.
 He was artist in residence at Colgate University in 1970-71, where he got his doctorate.
 He toured the United States on the Smithsonian Heritage Program during 1973-74, and in 1975 was awarded a Smithsonian Fellowship.
 For a time he worked as an associate professor at Portland State University.
-Hill moved to California in 1977, and this commercial career was reenergized during the 1980s, with such outstanding albums as Shades (1987) and Eternal Spirit (1989).
+Hill moved to California in 1977, and his career as a recording artist was reenergized during the 1980s, with such outstanding albums as Shades (1987) and Eternal Spirit (1989).
 He recorded a CD for Palmetto in 2000 called Dusk.
 Hill returned to Chicago in 2000 to play at the Chicago Jazz Fest, which reunited him with Von Freeman.
 It was the first time they had played together since the Ping Records session.
 In 2002 he was awarded the International Jazzpar Prize.
 Andrew Hill recorded his last sessions in 2004.
 On April 20, 2007 he died of lung cancer at his home in Jersey City, New Jersey.

 An edited, much earlier version of this page (minus the Shakey Jake item, which we hadn't learned about back then) appeared as "The Ping Records Discography" in Blues and Rhythm No. 129,May 1998, pp. 4-5.
 Thanks also to Eric LeBlanc for his research on Porter Kilbert's birth and death dates, to Mike Kredinac and Tom Kelly for further help with Ping 1005 and 1007, to Billy Vera for label shots of Ping 1002 and 1003, to Dr. Robert Stallworth for label shots of Ping 1000 and 1001, to George Paulus for scans of the 78 rpm releases of Ping 1000 and 1001 and of the Shaky Jake acetate, and to Big Joe Louis for further research material, including letters from Homer Talbert and Lawrence Cox.